jaspector

 Contractors and tradesmen must call in their own inspections and be present for the inspection.

-Typical inspection sequence: Ground plumbing, Foundation, Paving (if applicable), Frame, Plumbing top out, Electrical rough, A/C and heating rough, Insulation, Water and sewer outside structure, Plumbing final including gas test, Electrical final, A/C and heating final, Grading, Fire final (where applicable), Building final
+Typical sequence: Ground plumbing, Foundation, Paving (if applicable), Frame, Plumbing top out, Electrical rough, A/C and heating rough, Insulation, Water and sewer outside structure, Plumbing final including gas test, Electrical final, A/C and heating final, Grading, Fire final (where applicable), Building final

-Do I need a building permit in Livingston, TX?
+01 Do I need a building permit in Livingston, TX?

 Building permits are required for all construction within the corporate limits.
 The city separately publishes permit information for electrical, plumbing, and mechanical work.
 The fee schedule also covers residential new construction, residential alterations and additions, accessory structures, fences, pools, manufactured homes, generators, trade permits, and commercial and multi-family construction.

-How much does a building permit cost in Livingston, TX?
+02 How much does a building permit cost in Livingston, TX?

+Building permit fees in Livingston, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.00 (commercial plan review); $76.92 (commercial inspection); $785.00 (residential new 0-1,500 sq ft); $100.00 (residential trade per trade).
 Fees are calculated as: Commercial/multi-family: valuation-based plan review and inspection tables.
 Residential new: square footage based.
 Residential trade: flat per trade.
 Residential remodels: base fee plus trade fees..
 Plan check fee: Included in valuation-based tables for commercial/multi-family; Residential: $200.00 new plan, $150.00 altered plans.

-How do I apply for a building permit in Livingston, TX?
+03 How do I apply for a building permit in Livingston, TX?

-1. Review the applicable city codes, fee schedule, and permit forms on the Building Codes & Permits page.
+To apply for a building permit in Livingston, TX, follow these steps: 1.
+Review the applicable city codes, fee schedule, and permit forms on the Building Codes & Permits page.
 2. Prepare the application and supporting materials.
 For new commercial work, the city requires three plan sets, one of which may be electronic, plus supporting documents and any water or sewer tap application if needed.
 3. File the application in person with the Community Development Coordinator at Livingston City Hall, 200 W Church Street.
 4. Respond to city review comments and any additional requirements.
 For new commercial building permits, the city says written comments and notice of additional requirements will be provided within 10 business days.
 5. Obtain trade permits as needed for electrical, plumbing, mechanical, fuel gas, and similar work, and do not begin work until permits are approved and issued.
 6. Call in required inspections during construction.
 No second-stage work may proceed until prior-stage inspections are approved.
 7. Complete final inspections and obtain the certificate of occupancy where required.

-How long does it take to get a building permit in Livingston, TX?
+04 How long does it take to get a building permit in Livingston, TX?

-How do I schedule a building inspection in Livingston, TX?
+05 How do I schedule a building inspection in Livingston, TX?

-Inspections can be scheduled via: (936) 327-4311.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Livingston, TX via: (936) 327-4311.
 Contractors and tradesmen must call in their own inspections and be present for the inspection..

-Other cities in Polk County
+Other jurisdictions in Polk County.

-View all Polk County jurisdictions →
+All Polk County jurisdictions →